Beam-align: distributed user association for mmWave networks with multi-connectivity: System model

 \section{System model}

-We consider a cellular network consisting a set of BSs $\B$ operating at mmWave bands which are expected to serve a set of users $\U$.
+We consider a cellular network consisting of a set of BSs $\B$ operating at mmWave bands which are expected to serve a set of users $\U$.
+BSs are deployed on a hexagonal lattice.
 If there is a link between user $i \in \U$ and BS $j \in \B$, we refer to this link as link $ij$.
 Each user has a downlink rate requirement $R_{\text{min}}$ to have an acceptable service quality.
+Given that mmWave bands have abundant spectrum, we assume that neighboring BS operates over a different channel with a bandwidth of $W$ Hz.
+We use a frequency re-use scheme with re-use factor $7$, which is a common re-use factor in hexagonal BS deployment.

+In the following, we introduce the considered system model and key assumptions of our work.